 After going through the process, I wanted to highlight the best brokers I encountered and the one I chose for my trust account.

-The Best Broker of a Trust Account
+The Best Stock Broker For A Trust Account

 Tracking Our Trust Account

 Finally, it's important that we track our accounts.
 I'm giving Personal Capital another try, and I'll share why in another post, but I'm liking them again for online portfolio management.
 If you haven't tried Personal Capital (which is free), I highly recommend that you see if their free software works for you.

 Do you have a revocable living trust?
 Do you have a broker that you like for your trust account?